-The revised MA Health and Wellness Coaching program supports MUIH's strategic goals, values and institutional principles.
+The creation of the MS Clinical Herbal Medicine program supports MUIH's strategic goals, values and institutional principles.
 Since its founding, MUIH has positioned itself as a pioneer and advocate for a more natural and relationship-oriented approach to health and well-being.
 It is helping to lead the transformation of our healthcare delivery system through behavioral changes in consumer self-care, teaching MUIH graduates to become partners in health by educating, facilitating and coaching.
 The proposed program supports MUIH's strategic goal of becoming the preeminent academic institution serving the health and wellness field by taking a position at the forefront of a growing field in the healthcare industry.